Smit024/Smit-Patel/README.md

   </a>
 </p>

-[cite_start]I'm an AI Developer passionate about building intelligent, user-friendly applications by combining machine learning, NLP, and intuitive UI/UX design[cite: 148]. [cite_start]I'm currently pursuing my **Master of Science in Artificial Intelligence** at Saint Louis University, graduating in May 2026[cite: 176].
+[cite_start]I'm an AI Developer passionate about building intelligent, user-friendly applications by combining machine learning, NLP. [cite_start]I'm currently pursuing my **Master of Science in Artificial Intelligence** at Saint Louis University, graduating in May 2026[cite: 176].

 [cite_start]My core interest lies at the intersection of full-stack development, AI-driven automation, and data analytics[cite: 149].